techidaily/site-article-files/source/_posts/new-dive-into-crossfade-excellence-with-audacitys-comprehensive-tutorials.md

 ![combine sound clips audacity](https://images.wondershare.com/filmora/article-images/2022/07/combine-sound-clips-audacity.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/omWG4u39lmE?si=yk1AEo_gzDpGjYbl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Step5 This project should be exported as an MP3\.
 Once you've finished editing, choose File > Export > Export as MP3 from the menu.
 From this point on, a pop-up window with a number of fields will appear, allowing you to choose how the file is saved.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kTHQrw8e1gk?si=gTPIa7KjhSZ0Vz97" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3\.
 Alternative Way to Fade Audio